loelschlaeger/fHMM/README.md

 The following model results are saved in he folder `./models`:
 - `estimates.txt`, containing estimates, gradient, Hessian, likelihood value, AIC and BIC values etc.
 - `controls`, `data`, `decoding` and `fit` are .RData-files and can be reinitialized
+- `lls.pdf`, a visualization of the log-likelihood values in the different estimation runs
 - `pseudos.pdf`, a visualization of the pseudo-residuals
 - `sdd.pdf`, a visualization of the state-dependent distributions
 - `ts.pdf`, a visualization of the decoded time series (only for empirical data)